MAIS Core Seminars

 This course serves two purposes.
 The first is to provide the student with a grounding in select mythologies from the ancient and contemporary world; the second purpose of the course is to use the example of mythology to illustrate the function of ideology within cultures, i.e., to illustrate how mythology functions within cultures to reinforce and transmit the ideals and truths important to those cultures.

-The course examines the history of science both “internally” – as ideas and experiments – and “externally” – as related to the society that has produces them and upon which they in turn have had impact.
-Similarly, the course examines the history of American technology both “internally” – as tools and machines – and externally” – as related to the society which has produced them and upon which they in turn have had impact.
+The course examines the history of science both “internally” – as ideas and experiments – and “externally” – as related to the society that has produced them and upon which they in turn have had an impact.
+Similarly, the course examines the history of American technology both “internally” – as tools and machines – and externally” – as related to the society that has produced them and upon which they in turn have had an impact.